semaphoreP/codeastro/Day3/tutorial_doc/README.md

 * A change-log: how your code has evolved with different versions/releases
 * How users might contribute to your code and/or report issues

-If there is a software package that you use in your own work, take a look at the online documentation.
+If there is a software package that you often use in your own work, take a its documentation.
 What info is included, and what do you find most useful?
 Is the documentation easy to understand and navigate?
 By looking at other documentation, you can get a sense of what works and doesn't work for you as you document your own